kasperbauer/vscode-upsource/README.md

 Shows a list of all reviews in your project

 - Create Review
-Create a review based on your current branch or your last commit.
+Create a review based on a branch or your last commit.

+- Close Review
+Close all reviews that are ready to close.

 ## Known Issues